deonjonker123/AgritechTwo/README.md

 -   Shows active soil type and its growth modifier
 -   Shows active fertilizer when one is slotted
 - Shows cloche status with speed and yield modifiers

+## Minecraft 26.1.2 Exclusive

+The following features are available exclusively on the 26.1.2 version of AgriTech.

+### **Raised Beds**

+A manual, early-game alternative to the planter.
+Available in all 12 vanilla wood types.

+- Grows crops and saplings automatically, dropping harvests on the ground rather than storing them
+- Receives a configurable speed bonus when placed outdoors with sky access during daytime
+- Supports manual fertilizer application via right-clicking with a supported fertilizer item
+- No cloche, no fertilizer slot, no pipe automation — designed for hands-on farming
+- Full JEI and Jade integration

+### **Crates**

+An open-top wooden storage block with a 54-slot inventory — double chest capacity in a single block footprint.
+Available in all 12 vanilla wood types.

+- Automatically collects item drops within a 5x5 area
+- Collection can be toggled on/off via a button in the GUI
+- Full item capability on all sides — pipes can insert and extract freely
+- Works as a standalone decorative storage block independent of the farming system
+- Configurable collection interval

+### **JEI Integration (Raised Beds)**

+- Compatible crop/soil combinations for raised beds, showing drops as text with count ranges and chance percentages

+### **Jade Integration (Raised Beds)**

+- Displays current crop or sapling name
+- Shows growth stage and progress percentage
+- Shows active soil type and its growth modifier
+- Shows sunlight boost status when active